Anal Cancer: Your Chances of Recovery (Prognosis)

 How you respond to treatment

-People who are free of disease
+People who are free of disease or cured

 People who have few or no signs or symptoms of cancer

 People who are being treated for cancer